 Nearly Thirty Years before 1970: Tomberg’s Catholic and Political Conversion

-At that point, Tomberg commenced his first Catholic work – a legal-political thesis entitled Degeneration and Regeneration of Jurisprudence.
-And for anyone who understands Rudolf Steiner’s Anthroposophy that book and its two successors make clear – perhaps like no others! – the stunning negation of the core of Steiner’s Anthroposophical project.
+At that point, Tomberg commenced his first Catholic work – a legal-political thesis entitled Degeneration and Regeneration of Jurisprudence (now republished as The Art of the Good—review here) And for anyone who understands Rudolf Steiner’s Anthroposophy that book and its two successors make clear – perhaps like no others! – the stunning negation of the core of Steiner’s Anthroposophical project.
 This is to say: spiritual cognition, pretending to be science and divorced from faith, tradition and religious authority.

 But my task will be to show that Tomberg’s post 1944 legal theses reveal a political earthquake within his soul.
 That earthquake has much to tell us regarding what happened to Tomberg’s former faith in ‘spiritual science.’